 Let’s go through what this could look like for you in Local Line step-by-step:

-When a customer orders a product with this feature enabled, they’ll be prompted to add their credit card during checkout.
+- When customers order a product with this feature enabled, they’ll be prompted to add their credit card during checkout.
 They will not be charged upon entering their card details.

-To approve an order, click on it and make the necessary adjustments.
-Click ‘Approve’ and ‘Save’ in order to bill your customer.
+- To approve an order, click on it and make the necessary adjustments.
+Click ‘Approve’ and ‘Save’ to bill your customer.